Performing your first at home hair colour: tips and tricks for how to dye your hair at home

 What tools do you need to start dyeing hair at home?

 It’s not too difficult to get started with DIY hair dye, as most of the things you’ll need to colour your hair are included in your hair dye kit.
-If they’re not already included, you should also make sure you’ve got a plastic bowl, plastic gloves and a tinting brush.
+If they’re not already included, you should also make sure you’ve got a plastic bowl, plastic gloves, a tinting brush and a towel.

 Colouring hair at home doesn’t have to be a nightmare!